garciart/network-automation/labs/cisco/small-network-demo.md

 ping -c 4 192.168.1.10
 ```

-Now, open a new tab and go to the host's shared folder in the Terminal.
+Now, open a new Terminal tab, and go to the host's shared folder in the Terminal.
 Create a directory named "httpd":

 ```
-cd /media/sf_shared-vm
+cd /media/sf_shared-vm/
 mkdir httpd
-cd httpd
+cd /media/sf_shared-vm/httpd/
 ```

-Download Apache's httpd service RPM and its dependencies into the directory, and change permissions:
+Download Apache's RPM file for HTTP services, along with its dependencies, into the directory, then combine the files into a ZIP file:

 ```
 wget --no-clobber http://mirror.centos.org/centos/7/os/x86_64/Packages/httpd-2.4.6-95.el7.centos.x86_64.rpm